 My Travel Gadget supported by its audience.
 When you purchase through our links, we may earn an affiliate commission at no additional cost to you.

-Reasons for Black Spots on Your Laptop Screen
+Reasons for Black Spots on Laptop Screen

-1- Derbies or Dirt
+Debris or Dirt

 The black mark won’t affect how an LCD works internally; however, it may appear as one dark spot that makes for harder viewing conditions when reading the fine print.

 Try to remove superficial film buildups use wet microfiber cloths without any soap residue to gently rub away anything leftover from cleaner applications like Windex® products.

 A stuck pixel is another common cause of black spots on LCDs.
 As its name suggests, any pixel in an LCD — or any other display system — that cannot change its color is a stuck pixel.

 Stuck pixels are most commonly found on plasma TVs and computer monitors but they can be present in all types of screens including tablets pcs.